pman07/Immich_Notify/README.md

 Docker container runs python script every 30 minutes.
 If FILEPATH doesn't exist, it will first query albums for current item counts and create the file.
 If FILEPATH does exist, it will load saved item counts, query albums for current counts.
-If there are new items added, a notification will be published to NTFYURL topic
+If there are new items added, a notification will be published to NTFYURL topic.

 # Setup
 Recommended setup via docker-compose